Lamarcus Joyner: 2014

-The St. Louis Rams selected Joyner in the second round (41st overall) of the 2014 NFL Draft.
+The St. Louis Rams selected Joyner in the second round (41st overall) of the 2014 NFL draft.
 Joyner was the fifth safety selected in 2014.
 The Rams traded their second round (44th overall) and fifth round (153rd overall) to the Buffalo Bills in order to move up and draft Joyner.
 The Buffalo Bills used their acquired picks to draft Alabama's Cyrus Kouandjio and Baylor's Cyril Richardson.

-On June 16, 2014, the St. Louis Rams signed Joyner to a four-year, $5.03 million contract that includes $3.07 million guaranteed and a signing bonus of $1.97 million.
+On June 16, 2014, the Rams signed Joyner to a four-year, $5.03 million contract that includes $3.07 million guaranteed and a signing bonus of $1.97 million.

 Head coach Jeff Fisher named Joyner the starting nickelback and the third free safety on the Rams' depth chart to begin the regular season.

-He made his professional regular season debut in the St. Louis Rams' season-opener against the Minnesota Vikings and recorded three solo tackles during their 34–6 loss.
+He made his professional regular season debut in the Rams' season-opener against the Minnesota Vikings and recorded three solo tackles during their 34–6 loss.
 He pushed Greg Jennings out of bounds after an 11-yard reception in the first quarter for his first career regular season tackle.
 On October 26, 2014, Joyner recorded a season-high ten combined tackles (nine solo) during a 34–7 loss at the Kansas City Chiefs in Week 8.
 On November 9, 2014, Joyner exited in the first quarter of the Rams' 31–14 loss at the Arizona Cardinals after sustaining a groin injury.
 His groin injury sidelined him for the next three games (Weeks 11–13) and he was replaced by cornerback E. J. Gaines during his absence.
 Joyner missed another two games (Weeks 14–15) as a healthy scratch after defensive coordinator Gregg Williams opted to retain Gaines at nickelback.
 In Week 17, Joyner earned his first career start, recorded four combined tackles, and made his first career sack on quarterback Russell Wilson in the Rams' 20–6 loss at the Seattle Seahawks.
 He finished his rookie season with 40 combined tackles (35 solo), two pass deflections, and a sack in ten games and one start.

 2015

-He entered camp competing for the job as the first-team nickelback against E.J.
+He entered training camp competing for the job as the first-team nickelback against E.J.
 Gaines.
 Joyner became the de facto nickelback after Gaines sustained a lisfranc injury that was expected to sideline him for the entire season.